-KEY TAKEAWAYS - "Rising level of poverty in developed countries, particularly youth poverty, is a very serious issue overhanging our future cities and the root causes require more attention.
+- Rising level of poverty in developed countries, particularly youth poverty, is a very serious issue overhanging our future cities and the root causes require more attention.
 We like to hype AI, robotics, 5G and the Internet of Things for our future Smart Cities, but civil unrest will derail our great Smart City ideas and opportunities.
-We need to increase our focus on the human side".
-Bill Hutchinson - Technology should be applied to the front-end of the design process, rather than the opposite, allowing designers to make informed decisions and letting design do the work.
+We need to increase our focus on the human side. - Technology should be applied to the front-end of the design process, rather than the opposite, allowing designers to make informed decisions and letting design do the work.
 This approach would lower operating and maintenance costs, increase climate resilience and promote sustainable infrastructure. - Tech leaders like Microsoft, are enablers to create data-based solutions on a broader scale by integrating current technologies, like the IoT, in designing smarter cities that raise overall quality of life. - Technologies like AI, Machine Learning, and Big Data have the potential to dramatically increase our understanding of the complexities of climate change.
 Leveraging these insights and interoperability can deliver innovative solutions to the increasing challenges cities face managing limited resources and delivering services.

-LOOKING AHEAD In the future, more architects, designers and urban planners will embrace and employ the latest technology and building science data at the beginning of the design process rather than er all the decisions have been made.
-Through incorporating stakeholder interests across all aspects of urban life (municipality, developer, utilities, citizens, etc.) in the planning process will lead to Smart Cities.
-Taking advantage of data generating technologies like Machine Learning, Al and IoT devices, municipalities can make data-based decisions that will make our cities faster, cleaner, and safer for citizens.
-THE FUTURE IS HERE POWERED BY PRECISION AGRICULTURE
+In the future, more architects, designers and urban planners will embrace and employ the latest technology and building science data at the beginning of the design process rather than after all the decisions have been made.
+To accelerate the development of Smart Cities, it is important to work with and incorporate stakeholder interests across all aspects of urban life (municipality, developer, utilities, citizens, etc.) throughout the design and planning process.

+Taking advantage of data generating technologies like Machine Learning, AI and IoT devices, municipalities can make data informed decisions that will make our cities faster, cleaner, and safer for citizens.

+THE FUTURE IS HERE - POWERED BY PRECISION AGRICULTURE